synnaxlabs/synnax/client/ts/api/client.api.md

     from?: CrudeTimeStamp;
 }

+// Warning: (ae-missing-release-tag) "stringIDZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const stringIDZ: z.ZodEffects<z.ZodString, {
     type: ResourceType;
     key: string;
 }, string>;

+// Warning: (ae-missing-release-tag) "Subject" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Subject = control_2.Subject;

+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration
+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration
+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration
+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@property" is not defined in this configuration
+// Warning: (ae-missing-release-tag) "Synnax" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export class Synnax extends framer.Client {
-    constructor(props_: SynnaxProps);
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters
+    // Warning: (tsdoc-param-tag-with-invalid-name) The @param block should be followed by a valid parameter name: The identifier cannot non-word characters constructor(props_: SynnaxProps);
     // Warning: (ae-forgotten-export) The symbol "access" needs to be exported by the entry point index.d.ts
     //